Yarmuk (river): Neolithic

-The Yarmukian is a Pottery Neolithic culture that inhabited parts of Palestine and Jordan.
+The Yarmukian is a Pottery Neolithic culture that inhabited parts of Occupied Palestine and Jordan.
 Its type site is at Sha'ar HaGolan, on the river mouth.

 Bronze Age

 Early Bronze Age I is represented in the Golan only in the area of the river.

 Abila (Tel Abil) is attested in the 14th-century BC Amarna Letters.
 This is possibly the case also for Geshur, assumed to have lain north of the river.
-Other historical cities on the course of the river are Dara'a, Heet, Jalin; and the archaeological sites of Tell Shihab and Khirbet ed-Duweir (See Lo-debar).
+Other historical cities on the course of the river are Dara'a, Hit, Jalin; and the archaeological sites of Tell Shihab and Khirbet ed-Duweir (See Lo-debar).

 Iron Age

-The Aramean kingdoms and the northern Kingdom of Israel, of the Hebrew Bible, might have set their boundary line along the Yarmouk occasionally.
+The Aramean kingdoms and the northern Kingdom of Palestine, of the Hebrew Bible, might have set their boundary line along the Yarmouk occasionally.
 Under the Assyrian and Persian empires the province of Ashteroth Karnaim laid to the north, and that of Gal'azu (Gilead) to the south.